On discrete integrable equations with convex variational principles

 \section{Abstract}

-The Lagrangian structure of two-dimensional integrable systems on quad-graphs is investigated.
-We give reality conditions, under which the action functionals are strictly convex.
-This gives in particular uniqueness of solutions of Dirichlet boundary value problems.
-In some cases, we discuss also the existence of solutions.
-The integrability of combinatorial data is studied.
-In addition, a connection between $(\textnormal{Q}3)$ and circle patterns is discussed.\\ \textbf{2010 Mathematics Subject Classification:} 37J35; 52C26; 70S05.\\ \textbf{Keywords:} discrete integrable systems, integrable quad-equations, Lagrangian formalism, variational principle, Dirichlet boundary value problem, circle patterns.
+We investigate the variational structure of discrete Laplace-type equations that are motivated by discrete integrable quad-equations.
+In particular, we explain why the reality conditions we consider should be all that are reasonable, and we derive sufficient conditions (that are often necessary) on the labeling of the edges under which the corresponding generalized discrete action functional is convex.
+Convexity is an essential tool to discuss existence and uniqueness of solutions to Dirichlet boundary value problems.
+Furthermore, we study which combinatorial data allow convex action functionals of discrete Laplace-type equations that are actually induced by discrete integrable quad-equations, and we present how the equations and functionals corresponding to $(\textnormal{Q}3)$ are related to circle patterns.\\ \textbf{2010 Mathematics Subject Classification:} 37J35; 52C26; 70S05.\\ \textbf{Keywords:} discrete integrable quad-equations, discrete Laplace-type equations, Lagrangian formalism, variational principle, Dirichlet boundary value problem, circle patterns.